hirve/important-notice/README.md

 If you are a responsible citizen of Russia, you are personally guilty of this.
 Stop it.
 If you are an irresponsible resident of Russia, just ignore this message.

-### The part about slavery in my country
+### The part about limited rights in my country

-This part has been writen at 2023/11.
-Instead of emphasis on the idea, that we are fightting for freedom, our government had closed borders for men to keep them inside the country as potential soldiers.
+This part has been written at 2023/11.

+Instead of emphasis on the idea, that we are fighting for freedom, our government had closed borders for men to keep them inside the country as potential soldiers.
+Formally, it is legal according to the **European Convention on Human Rights**, but it's still a rights limiting.

+The fact that an innocent person is limited in movement is a strong demotivating factor.
+The fact that a group of people has limited rights is real discrimination.

+Restrictions on our rights became a strong impetus to a new wave of corruption.
+This provoked an incredible sense of injustice in some parts of society.

+Slavery remains slavery.
+It doesn't matter that it is legal, consider that in all societies where slavery existed, it was legal.

+I think that the trust is the real engine for modern relations between government and society and this can do more than forced labor, limited rights and discrimination.